marcbouchenoire/use-referee/README.md

 useRefs<T>(...refs: Ref<T>[]) => RefCallback<T>
 ```

-Given any number of refs, `useRefs` returns a single callback ref that merges them all.
+Given any number of refs, `useRefs` will return a single callback ref that merges them all.

 ### Usage